microsoft/playwright/docs/src/api/params.md

 If set to true, enables strict selectors mode for this context.
 In the strict selectors mode all operations on selectors that imply single target DOM element will throw when more than one element matches the selector.
 This option does not affect any Locator APIs (Locators are always strict).
+Defaults to `false`.
 See [Locator] to learn more about the strict mode.

 ## context-option-service-worker-policy